Edz1984/PortfolioProjects/README.md

 <li>All these values are controlled and changed based on the year selection of the slicer.</li>
 <h4>Second dashboard analyzes the total profits by countries:</h4>
 <li>Creative design for a dynamic map chart.</li>
-<li>analyze the profit value from each country, With highlights for the most profitable country.</li>
+<li>Analyze the profit value from each country, With highlights for the most profitable country.</li>
 <li>Details of various types of taxes</li>
 <li>The percentage of profits achieved using a doughnut chart with circular edges.</li>
 <li>Fully controlled by yearly slicer</li>